Nicot31/STM32F4-Discovery/README.md

 To create a new project in em::Blocks, use the "File / New / From template..." menu and select the new template.
 Then enter the target directory and the project name.

+For global information on the STM32F4-Discovery usage with em::Blocks IDE, have a look on my site: http://www.nicot31.fr